 Microgrants & Mentoring

-The proposal must meet the basic criteria of the Journalism Solutions:
+The proposal must meet the basic criteria of solutions journalism:

 - describes an existing response to a social problem, how it works, and why (it does not present theories and claims of “should be”)

-- brings evidence of the impact of the solution being pursued (not just a good intent)
+- brings evidence of the impact of the solution being pursued (not just good intentions)

 - offers a broader insight / lesson that can be beneficial to others in a similar situation